-Be Open – Be open to trying many different curricula or lessons to help you decided what is best for your children.
-As you go about looking at different curricula, which can be overwhelming and exciting at the same time, keep in mind your child’s personality and the best way to reach them.
-This will help avoid spending too much and/or purchasing the wrong kind of curriculum.
+Be open to trying many different things from curricula and lessons to times and schedules to help you find what is best for your children.
+As you go about looking at different curricula, which can be very overwhelming and exciting at the same time, keep in mind your child’s personality and the best way to reach them.
+It is very easy to spend too much and still end up with the wrong kind of curriculum.

-Watch – As you begin this journey you may get so consumed with getting it right the first time that you may miss out on the things you wanted to see while home schooling.
+As you begin this journey you may get so consumed with getting it “right” the first time that you may miss out on the things you wanted to see while homeschooling.
 So remember to take the time to enjoy your children as they learn.
 Watch them grow into the child God wants them to be right in front of your eyes.